 About Me

-Christina Carolus is an anthropological archaeologist with interests in human-environmental interaction, domestication processes, paleoecology, archaeological scientific methods and theory, foodways, identity, multispecies approaches, and cultural heritage issues.
-Her research primarily concerns the study of prehistoric lifeways through paleoethnobotanical and zooarchaeological investigation.
-She is currently the co-director of two archaeological projects, both located in Mongolia: the Khölönbuir Archaeological Project (Dornod Province) and the Shiriin Chuluu Archaeological Project (Dornogovi Province).
+Dr. Christina M. Carolus is an anthropological archaeologist with interests in human-environmental interaction, domestication processes, paleoecology, archaeological scientific methods and theory, foodways, identity, multispecies approaches, and cultural heritage issues.
+Her research primarily concerns the study of prehistoric lifeways through holistic archaeobotanical investigation.
+Currently a Postdoctoral Scholar in the Spatial and Historical Network Dynamics (SAHND) Laboratory in the Department of Anthropology at Penn State University, Christina’s research pursues the origins of agriculture on the eastern Eurasian steppe and explores its underrecognized role(s) in the foundations of regional political complexity.

 Education